 While working on a Cakchiquel New Testament, Townsend caught a new vision for Bible translation–every people group, no matter how small or remote, should have a Bible they could read.

-Townsend founded Wycliffe Bible Translators in 1942 and its sister organization, the Summer Institute of Linguistics, to fulfill his vision.
+Townsend founded Wycliffe Bible Translators in 1942 and its sister organisation, the Summer Institute of Linguistics, to fulfil his vision.

 Borrowing the name of the pre-Reformation hero, John Wycliffe, who first translated the Bible into English, Townsend founded “Camp Wycliffe” in 1934 as a linguistics training school.